mlaparie/yocto-utils/README.md

 `yoctoget` is a simple `fzf` wrapper written in Bash for the `YSensor` binary from [Yoctopuce's command line API](https://www.yoctopuce.com/EN/libraries.php) (and only that binary, for now) to ease retrieving in batch the data from remote [VirtualHub for Web](https://www.yoctopuce.com/EN/article/nouveau-un-virtualhub-qui-fonctionne-a-travers-le-web) instances.
 It allows storing URLs to VirtualHub for Web instances already used in the past to quickly select from them upon the next execution.
 Although not recommended, the user can store their favourite VirtualHub for Web instance password in `secret.conf`.

-`yoctoget` can be called from within `yoctofzf`.

-`yoctoget` is an unofficial script, unaffiliated to Yoctopuce SARL, and comes with no warranty on your sensors data.
+`yoctoget` can be called from within `yoctofzf`, or as a standalone. `yoctoget` is an unofficial script, unaffiliated to Yoctopuce SARL, and comes with no warranty whatsoever.

 ## Dependencies